 Meyer had a decent year at Milwaukee in 1988 (11-45-.263), but was disappointing in 1989, returning to Denver for part of the year.
 Ray Poitevint then helped Joey land a job in Japan.
 He hit .275-26-77 for the Taiyo Whales in 1990, but didn't enjoy his stay in Japan, citing disagreements over injuries.
 The Daily Yomiuri also stated that Meyer was let go "because he could not play Manager Yutaka Sudo's brand of baseball that stresses speed and defense."

 Joey signed a Triple-A contract with an invitation to Major League camp with the Minnesota Twins following the season.
-Meyer wound up playing with the Buffalo Bisons, the Triple-A affiliate in the Pittsburgh Pirates organization.
+Meyer wound up playing with the Buffalo Bisons, the Triple-A affiliate in the Pittsburgh Pirates organization in 1991.
 He retired after a mediocre 6-35-.250 showing in 75 games, as a broken wrist ended his career.